 Most state laws limiting medical malpractice damages place a "cap" on non-economic damages only, which includes compensation for things like "pain and suffering" and the other non-financial, subjective effects of the health care provider's mistake (including loss of enjoyment of life and inability to participate in hobbies and pursue interests).

-Most of these laws place a “cap” on non-economic damages only, which includes compensation for things like “pain and suffering.”
-But a few state legislatures have passed an umbrella cap on all forms of damages in medical malpractice cases, including compensation for the costs of long-term disability.
+Except in a few states, there is generally no limit on measurable economic damages (such as the cost of past and future medical treatment and compensation for lost income and lost ability to earn a living).
+A few state legislatures have passed an umbrella cap on all forms of damages in medical malpractice cases, including compensation for the costs of long-term disability.

 There are a few reasons why laws capping medical malpractice damages have passed, including the perceived need to balance large (perhaps excessive) jury awards against a doctor's ability to afford malpractice insurance and provide quality care.
 Plaintiff's lawyers would tell you that these caps protect the health care industry's bottom line at the expense of patients who have suffered legitimate injury at the hands of unqualified doctors.